 Women today speak endlessly of wanting strength, leadership, devotion; a man who is grounded, present, masculine, decisive.
 A man who can “handle” them.
 A man who can love them with depth and consistency.
 A man who knows who he is and where he’s going.

-And then you call it fate.
+And then one calls it fate.

 I. The Pattern You Pretend Not to See